 Meet the 6 Presidents of Nintendo’s 130 year history

-During the Nintendo financial report — that took place on April 26th — it was announced that current Nintendo President Tatsumi Kimishima, would be stepping down and the incoming replacement would be Shuntaro Furukawa.
+During a Nintendo financial report — that took place on April 26th 2018 — it was announced that current Nintendo President Tatsumi Kimishima, would be stepping down and the incoming replacement would be Shuntaro Furukawa.
 Of course, we always knew that Kimishima would not be around for a long time, as he was appointed for a limited time, after the sudden passing of Satoru Iwata back in 2015.

 So while it stands that since 2015 until now, Nintendo has will have had 3 different Presidents, it might surprise you to know that in their 128 year history (yes Nintendo was founded back in 1889), they will have only had 6 people leading the company.
 In that time, the company has made many things; from Hanafuda playing cards to instant rice meals, and of course the infamous Love Hotel, and even taxis.
 But for all their quirks, for only six people to lead a company that is over a century old, means people must have been doing things right, so join me as we look back.